 She has published on African and migrant literature, fine arts, photography, postcolonial theory, critical heritage studies, museums, urban studies, gender and queer issues, race and ethnicity studies, whiteness, canon.

-insitu is a non-profit space for contemporary art in Berlin, founded in November 2012.
-The two-room souterrain is located at Kurfürstenstrasse 21-22, in the middle of the new gallery district of Berlin-Schöneberg.
-For its inaugural year insitu realized the exhibition cycle I with seven episodes dealing with fundamental questions surrounding the production of art: from the blank wall of the studio, to the jungle of the art market.
-For its program cycle II (2014) insitu aimed to be a catalyst to form relationships, networks and connections.
-For Cycle III (2015) insitu develops group exhibitions as fictional characters.
-Each exhibition will provide insitu’s visitors with an intimate encounter with the character, creating the feeling that one not only just met a new person but entered into their private world.
+insitu is a non-profit space for contemporary art in Berlin.
+The two-room souterrain is located at Kurfürstenstrasse 21-22, in the middle of the gallery district of Berlin-Schöneberg.
+For its inaugural year insitu realized the exhibition Cycle I with seven episodes dealing with fundamental questions surrounding the production of art: from the blank wall of the studio, to the jungle of the art market.
+For its program Cycle II (2014) insitu aimed to be a catalyst to form relationships, networks and connections.
+For Cycle III (2015/16) insitu developed group exhibitions as fictional characters.
+Each exhibition provideded insitu’s visitors with an intimate encounter with the character, creating the feeling that one not only just met a new person but entered into their private world.
+With Cycle III (2016/17) insitu creates exhibitions as corridors to different moments in history.
+The last exhibition of its current cycle, Corridor 3: Valdemar Daa, opens on June 23rd at Viborg Kunsthal in Denmark in the framework of Aarhus, European Capital of Culture 2017.

 Solvej Helweg Ovesen a curator and author, born in Hillerød, Denmark, 1974.
 She lives and works in Berlin and Copenhagen.
 She was educated at De Appel Curatorial Training Program, Amsterdam and holds a MA in Fine Arts, Cultural Studies and Communication from Copenhagen University and Humboldt University of Berlin.